aws-samples/simple-smart-mirror/README.md

 `3rd` Deploy AWS services and Alexa skill, see [AWS Cloud Services and Alexa deployment](docs/SMARTMIRROR.md)

-Next proceed to creating challenges and adding functionality to your smart mirror.
+Next proceed to our coding challenges and add functionality to your smart mirror.

 ## Challenges